 - Don't be afraid of being disruptive.
 It's tempting to stick to what you know, but sometimes you have to go in entirely new directions to succeed."It's one thing to have the insight, but you actually have to do it," said Hartung.
 If Amazon had feared being disruptive, they'd still be just an online bookseller.

 - Create white space projects and teams.
 Innovation won't happen in your spare time.
 You have to dedicate people to figuring out directions and solutions, Hartung emphasized.
-Give the team parameters (goal, budget, and timeframe), set them free, and see what happens.
+Give the team parameters (goal, budget, and timeframe), set them free, and see what happen.

 This handful of guidelines provides the secret sauce of innovation success, Hartung promised.
 "It works every single time," he said.
 "We haven't seen a single example of organization's following this pattern that don't revenue double in three to four years.
 When you align with the market you are the one that makes shifts happen."